My Life So Far: Plot

 Edward does not appreciate and resists changes in the world, but the harder he tries, the more things fall apart.
 Morris and his beautiful and charming French fiancée Heloise (Irène Jacob) introduce jazz to the children ("the sound of the devil speaking" according to Edward).
 An emergency landing brings the eldest daughter Elspeth's (Kelly Macdonald) first suitor – French show pilot Gabriel Chenoux (Tchéky Karyo).
 Fraser finds grandfather MacIntosh's hidden book collection, and to rebel against his father, sets out to read them all.
 He misunderstands the definition of "prostitution", and believing it to be a business term, suggests to all guests at Morris and Heloise's engagement party that Moira, Heloise and Gamma should go into prostitution to enhance the moss business.
 Worst of all, Edward makes a pass at Heloise prior to the wedding.

 During a curling game held in her husband's honor, Gamma falls through the ice into the lake, which shortly causes her death by pneumonia.
 She bequeathed the estate to Edward, leading to a physical altercation between Edward and Morris at her wake, during which Edward claims that Morris lost more than the estate to him.
 Thereby, Moira finally confronts him, saying she has been aware of him and Heloise all along.

 Months pass before Edward finally wins back Moira, and the family settles back into its old routine.
 On a Sunday morning, all Pettigrews are heading to church, except Fraser.
-Edward finds him relaxing in a chaise longue in the library, a cognac glass filled with milk in one hand and a lit cigar in the other, swaying his head and body to Louis Armstrong's "On the Sunny Side of the Street" (a secret gift from Heloise).
+Edward finds him relaxing in a chaise longue in the library, looking at one of grandfather MacIntosh's pornographic books with a cognac glass filled with milk in one hand and a lit cigar in the other, swaying his head and body to Louis Armstrong's "On the Sunny Side of the Street" (a secret gift from Heloise).
 Instead of being angry, he smiles and closes the door, leaving Fraser to enjoy himself.